alexstaravoitau/detecting-road-features/README.md

 * **Approximate road properties and vehicle position.** We also provide a rough estimate on road curvature and vehicle position within the lane using known road dimensions.

 ## Camera calibration
+We are going to use a set of OpenCV routines in order to apply correction for camera distortion.
 I first prepare a `pattern` variable holding _object points_ in `(x, y, z)` coordinate space of the chessboard, where `x` and `y` are horizontal and vertical indices of the chessboard squares, and `z` is always `0`.
 Those _object points_ are going to be the same for each calibration image, as we expect the same chessboard in each.

 ```python
 pattern = np.zeros((pattern_size[1] * pattern_size[0], 3), np.float32)